maxwell-bland/attacking-avionics-terrestrials-presentation/README.md

 under fine-grained scenarios.
 This is partially due to the human factors involved in piloting the drone.

+Example: "White  Sands  Missile  Range  test  exercise  demon-strated that the GPS signals used for navigating anunmanned  aircraft,  or  drone,  can  be accessedremotely to divert the flight onto erroneous paths."

 The MIL-STD-188 document is accessible here:
 [cite][http://militarycomms.tripod.com/mil-std-188-141-b/index.htm]